 Looking for a Credit Repair Company?
 Here are 4 Red Flags to Avoid Getting Scammed.

-Your credit score is incredibly vital.
+Your credit score is vital.
 In fact, it might be the most important three-digit number in your life!
-The better your credit score, the more easily you’ll be able to get loans with good terms.
-Unfortunately, the reverse is also true: The lower your score, the more often you'll be stuck with predatory payday loans with APRs of 400% or higher!
+The better your credit score, the easier it will be to get loans with favorable terms.
+Unfortunately, the reverse is also true: the lower your score, the more likely you will be stuck with predatory payday loans with APRs of 400% or higher!

 Fixing your credit score on your own can be a challenge, so you might consider enlisting the help of a credit repair company.
 If the price is right, a credit repair company can be worth it.
 A better credit score will save you money in the long run in the form of lower interest rates, so it is possible that the service can end up paying for itself.

-But you have to be very, very careful when it comes to choosing a credit repair company.
+However, you have to be very careful when choosing a credit repair company.

 First, figure out where your finances stand.

-Before you start shopping for credit repair companies, you’re going to need a good picture of where your own finances are at.
-After all, if you don’t know what your own financial picture looks like, how can you protect yourself from getting scammed?
+Before you start shopping for credit repair companies, you need a good picture of your finances standing.
+After all, if you don’t know what your own financial picture looks like how can you protect yourself from getting scammed?

-“First things first,” advised Justin Lavelle, Chief Communications Officer for BeenVerified.com, “determine your income and expenditures.
+“First things first,” advised Justin Lavelle, Director of Public Relations for Gartner, “determine your income and expenditures.
 If your income is not consistent, use the average monthly income to calculate.

 "Expenditures are all the things you are responsible for paying for with your income: food, rent, utilities, insurance, and also your debt—credit card bills, car payments, medical bills, and anything else you are expected to repay.